technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 //                                                THIS IS OK   WRONG

 // =============================================================================
-// A Variadic Generic type (say `T`) can only be used to specialize other
+// A Variadic Generic type (say `T`) can be used to specialize both other
+// Variadic Generics and standard generics.
+//
-// Variadic Generics.
-The operation can be thought as of "unpacking" `T`, taking
+// In the first case the operation can be thought as of "unpacking" `T`, taking
 // the types inside it and passing them, one by one, to the new Variadic
 // Generic.
+//
+// In the second case a "variadic version" of the enclosing type is created,
+// such that the elements wrap, in order, every type contained in `T`.
 // =============================================================================

 extension ComplexVariadic {
   // Remember that inside this scope `T` and `U` are Variadic Generics

+  typealias SomeOptionals = Optional<T> // this works with sugar, too

-  // The elements of `U`, one by one, become the types passed to the Variadic
+  // The elements of `SomeOptionals`, one by one, become the types passed to the
-  // Generic parameter `T` of `SimpleVariadic`.
-This is ok since `Variadic1.T`
+  // Variadic Generic parameter `T` of `SimpleVariadic`.
+This is ok since
-  // is unconstrained.
+  // `Variadic1.T` is unconstrained.
-  func awesomeFunc1(gimmeVg vg: SimpleVariadic<U>) { }
+  func awesomeFunc1(gimmeVg vg: SimpleVariadic<SomeOptionals>) { }

   // All the types inside `T` and `U` are collected into a tuple (more on this
   // later!), and that tuple becomes the first generic parameter of